z88dk/z88dk/libsrc/_DEVELOPMENT/math/float/math32/readme.md

 The `z80_mulu_de` has zero argument detection, leading zero detection, and is unrolled.
 With the exception of preserving `hl`, for equivalency with z80n `mul de`, it should be the fastest `16_8x8` linear multiply possible on a z80.

 In the search for performance, an alternate table driven `16_8x8` multiply function was created.
-This function uses a 512 Byte table containing the 16-bit square of 8-bit numbers, to substantially improve the multiply z80 performance.
+This function uses a 512 Byte table containing the 16-bit square of 8-bit numbers, to improve the multiply z80 performance.
 Alternate mantissa routines were written to suit this fast multiply function, and they are used where necessary.
-The table driven multiply function is used when the library is compiled with `__CLIB_OPT_FMATH` > 50.
+The table driven multiply function has been removed on January 28th 2020.
+Please look at commits on this date to rebuild this option if needed.

 To calculate the 24-bit mantissa a special `mulu_32h_24x24` function has been built using 8 multiplies, the minimum number of `16_8x8` multiply terms.
 It is much more natural for the z80 to work in `16_8x8` multiplies than the Rabbit's `32_16x16` multiply.
 It is not a "correct" multiply, in that all terms are calculated and carry forward is considered.
 The lowest term is not calculated, as it doesn't impact the 32-bit result.
 The lower 16-bits of the result are simply truncated, leaving a further 8-bits for mantissa rounding within the calling function.
 The resulting `mulu_32h_24x24` could be the fastest way to calculate an IEEE sized mantissa on a z80, z180, & z80n.